VolkovIlia/academic-cv/content/ru/publication/matveev-amorphous-mo-sx-oy-hb-nx-oy-2021/index.md

 doi: 10.3390/nano11123232

-abstract: Molybdenum sulfide is a very promising catalyst for the photodegradation of organic pollutants in water.
+abstract: Molybdenum sulﬁde is a very promising catalyst for the photodegradation of organic pollutants in water.
 Its photocatalytic activity arises from unsaturated sulfur bonds, and it increases with the introduction of structural defects and/or oxygen substitutions.
-Amorphous molybdenum sulfide (a-MoSxOy) with oxygen substitutions has many active sites, which create favorable conditions for enhanced catalytic activity.
+Amorphous molybdenum sulﬁde (a-MoSxOy) with oxygen substitutions has many active sites, which create favorable conditions for enhanced catalytic activity.
 Here we present a new approach to the synthesis of a-MoSxOy and demonstrate its high activity in the photodegradation of the dye methylene blue (MB).
-The MoSxOy was deposited on hexagonal boron oxynitride (h-BNO) nanoflakes by reacting h-BNO, MoCl5, and H2S in dimethylformamide (DMF) at 250 textopenbulletC.
-Both X-ray diffraction analysis and high-resolution TEM show the absence of crystalline order in a-MoSxOy.
+The MoSxOy was deposited on hexagonal boron oxynitride (h-BNO) nanoﬂakes by reacting h-BNO, MoCl5, and H2S in dimethylformamide (DMF) at 250 ◦C. Both X-ray diffraction analysis and high-resolution TEM show the absence of crystalline order in a-MoSxOy.
 Based on the results of Raman and X-ray photoelectron spectroscopy, as well as analysis by the density functional theory (DFT) method, a chain structure of a-MoSxOy was proposed, consisting of MoS3 clusters with partial substitution of sulfur by oxygen.
-  When a third of the sulfur atoms are replaced with oxygen, the band gap of a-MoSxOy is approximately 1.36 eV, and the valence and conduction bands are 0.74 eV and -0.62 eV, respectively (relative to a standard hydrogen electrode), which satisfies the conditions of photoinduced splitting of water.
-When illuminated with a mercury lamp, a-MoSxOy/h-BNxOy nanohybrids have a specific mass activity in MB photodegradation of approximately 5.51 mmol g-1 h-1, which is at least four times higher than so far reported values for nonmetal catalysts.
+  When a third of the sulfur atoms are replaced with oxygen, the band gap of a-MoSxOy is approximately 1.36 eV, and the valence and conduction bands are 0.74 eV and −0.62 eV, respectively (relative to a standard hydrogen electrode), which satisﬁes the conditions of photoinduced splitting of water.
+When illuminated with a mercury lamp, a-MoSxOy/h-BNxOy nanohybrids have a speciﬁc mass activity in MB photodegradation of approximately 5.51 mmol g−1 h−1, which is at least four times higher than so far reported values for nonmetal catalysts.
 The photocatalyst has been shown to be very stable and can be reused.